-- the director's interest was disclosed at the time the transaction was entered into or a disclosure was not required (for example, if the transaction is entered into in the ordinary course of business and on usual terms and conditions);
+- the director's interest was disclosed at the time the the transaction is determined to have been fair to transaction was entered into or a disclosure was not the corporation at the time it is authorized, approved required (for example, if the transaction is entered or ratified by the board of directors, a committee into in the ordinary course of business and on usual thereof or the shareholders. terms and conditions); - the transaction is ratified by the shareholders; or - the company received fair value for the transaction.